 If you haven’t done this before, there won’t be any triggers listed.
 Let’s create one by clicking the “Create trigger” button.

-You then need to enter a search query that matches the type of entities you want to send.
+You then need to enter a search query that matches the type of entities you want to send(Zendesk in our case).
 You could sync all entities of a particular type, entities with a particular tag, or items assigned to a particular user.
 It’s up to you.

 You can also set up multiple triggers to sync entities under different conditions.
-Triggers are defined using JQL.
-For more information on how to build them, read this article.
+Triggers are defined using platform specific queries, for instance, JQL is used for Jira.
+For more information on how to build them, read this doc.
 Some example queries are:

 If item.type = bug